platformsh/platformsh-docs/src/languages/php.md

 ## Custom php.ini

 You can also create and push a `php.ini` file that will be appended to the configuration maintained by Platform.sh.

-In your repository, the `php.ini` file should be added to the root of the application (normally the repository root).
+In your repository, the `php.ini` file should be added to the root of the application (where your `.platform.app.yaml` file is).

 For example, if you need to increase the PHP memory limit: